Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Yeah.
 In Egypt, when I signed a non-disclosure with some pretty *heavy* consequences for breaching it.
 That night, I dreamed I was on death row."
 She shivered.
 "I just imagine what those Bronzefurs are facing and I guess I put myself in their position."

 Gyotin knew his ears were drooping sympathetically.
-"They face...a terrible end, it’s true.
+"They face... a terrible end, it’s true.
 Particularly the ringleader.
 Daar can be a magnificently cruel being, when he needs to be."

 "Why?
 What’s that for?
 Is it vengeance?
 Deterrent?"